Please see some of the frequently asked questions on becoming a Kaleidoscope Mentoring Program’s Mentee.

 - appropriate supports: e.g. transportation, childcare or other supports required to start a suitable employment

 - appropriate attitude: openness to receive constructive advice and willingness to try new approaches to job searching.

 The Kaleidoscope Mentoring Program and its various activities, events, sessions are heavily subsidised through the Australian Government Department of Social Services and Western Australian Government funding.

 Due to the high success outcomes of our previous mentoring cycles and a limited number of mentee places in a mentoring cycle, the application process is highly competitive.
-An administrative fee of $100 will apply to all successful applicants to be made before commencing their mentoring.
-Once you have been successfully matched you will receive an invoice that must be paid by the due date.
-KMP may cancel the booking for the mentoring program if the invoice is not paid.
+An administrative fee of $100 will apply to all successful applicants.
+Once you have been successfully matched you will receive an invoice for payment.
+The invoice must be paid by the due date.
+KMP may cancel your booking for the mentoring program if the invoice is not paid.

 If this fee is a barrier preventing you from joining the program, please first submit your mentee application and discuss your situation with KMP mentoring coach at your booked meeting to discuss fee deferment option.

 However, as these Volunteer National Police Clearance are issued for volunteering purposes only and cannot be used for paid employment, mentee applicants are now required to submit their own NPC.
 Mentees will be able to use the same NPC with their job applications or recruitment processes.
 For more details on Volunteer National Police Clearance, please visit Police Direct webpage.

 Mentees must be job-ready before joining the Kaleidoscope Mentoring Program.
 Being job-ready means that the mentees are able to seek, secure and maintain a job in their profession/industry.
 Kaleidoscope runs some workshops that aim to prepare mentees to get, keep and excel at a new job.
 They also help mentees to acquire job-readiness tools which help them to achieve the best outcome from their mentoring relationship.